 We declare that we make every effort to ensure the proper security for the data we collect and we undertake measures to prevent third parties from interfering with personal data and the privacy of the people the data pertains to.
 The personal data you transmit to us will be used for the purposes set out in this document.

 We ask you to read this Privacy Statement carefully before using our websites and before providing any data.
-Any visitor who does not consent to the collection, use and disclosure of their data as set out in this statement and in any and every relevant privacy-related document binding either nationally or on a specific website will be requested to stop using MakoLab S.A.’s websites.
+Any visitor who does not consent to the collection, use and disclosure of their data as set out in this statement and in any generally applicable legal provisions is requested to stop using MakoLab S.A.’s websites.

-You can contact us directly by phone or via our websites in order to obtain information about our company and services and to listen to or view specific information without needing to provide any personal data.
+You can contact us directly by email or via our websites in order to obtain information about our company and services and to listen to or view specific information without needing to provide any personal data.
 Irrespective of this, circumstances may arise where your personal data will be essential to the provision of the service or process required.
 In such cases, you will be notified of the need to provide the relevant data and of the way they will be used and, at the same time, you will be able to decide whether to provide them or refuse to do so.

 You may be required to provide your personal information:

 You may then be asked to complete and send a form or questionnaire where the kind of personal data being collected will be clearly indicated.
 You will also be informed via the form whether your personal data will be disclosed to third parties collaborating with MakoLab S.A.

-In a situation where the data you provide on a form or questionnaire is disclosed to a third party collaborating with us and you were previously informed about this fact, MakoLab S.A. considers you to have granted the relevant permission to that party.
+In a situation where the data you provide on a form or questionnaire is disclosed to a third party collaborating with us and you were previously informed about this fact, MakoLab S.A. considers you to have granted the relevant permission to disclose the data to that party.

 For the purposes of this statement, the following definitions shall apply: